-In October 2017 I quit my academic job researching happiness and began cycling to Bhutan.
-Ironically I wasn’t happy in my job and so I decided to undertake a journey that felt more personally meaningful, would bring me more happiness, and also deepen my understanding of happiness.
+In October 2017 I left my academic job researching happiness and began cycling to Bhutan.
+Ironically I wasn’t very happy in my job.
+I had grown dissatisfied and weary and I wanted to do something that felt more personally meaningful, would bring me more happiness, and also deepen my understanding of happiness.
 A journey to Bhutan on a bicycle was born.

-I finally arrived in Bhutan on March 2019, 18 months later.
-It was an epic journey focused around happiness that took me to 25 countries and I covered around 20,000kms by bicycle.
+I finally arrived in Bhutan on March 2019, 18 months after leaving my job.
+It was an epic journey focused around happiness and took me to 25 countries and I covered around 20,000kms by bicycle.
 I’ve written a yet to be published book about that journey and you can sign-up for book updates here.

 Along the way I picked up some media attention for my journey.
-For example, The Times wrote a piece I November 2018 about my journey, and my Spanish got a real test when I encountered Mexican journalists, who did a nice news report.
-There were also a few other bits along the way, including radio, as well as in Bhutan when I finally arrived there.
+For example, The Times wrote a piece I November 2018 about my journey, and my Spanish got a real test when I encountered Mexican journalists earlier that year in August.
+There were also a few other local and national news items along the way, as well as in Bhutan when I finally arrived there.

-Below is the route I took – it was not a direct route because on the way to the happiness capital of the world I wanted to pass through places that are just as inspiring when it comes to happiness and wellbeing – such as Costa Rica and Canada.
+Below is a map of the route I took – it was not a direct route because on the way to the happiness capital of the world I wanted to pass through places that are just as inspiring when it comes to happiness and wellbeing – such as Costa Rica and Canada.
 More details about my route can be found by clicking on the map.

 As I journeyed I wrote about my experiences and how they enriched my understanding of happiness.
-Many of the posts I wrote can be found here, but below are the titles and links to a few of the best:
+Most of the articles I wrote can be found here, but below are links to a few of the best:

-- The 3 most important things I learnt about happiness from cycling to Bhutan (my biggest personal learnings from the trip)
+- The 3 most important things I learnt about happiness from cycling to Bhutan (describes my biggest personal learnings from the trip)

-- Bhutan: Happiness despite the cost (this was what I found upon reaching Bhutan – a country fully embracing happiness as a policy objective)
+- Bhutan: Happiness despite the cost (about what I found upon reaching Bhutan)

-- Beneath the triumph (despite arriving there in one piece I was exhausted and this post highlights the often unspoken about reality of achievement)
+- Beneath the triumph (about how I felt when I arrived in Bhutan and the unspoken reality of achievement)

-- Is Peru a happy place? (as I cycled for days on end I had lots of time to connect with local people and reflect on the things I saw and heard – this is what I deduced about happiness in Peru from my time there)
+- Is Peru a happy place? (on what I discovered about happiness in Peru from my time there)

-- Latin America – what is it that makes you so happy? (on the importance of community, which seems to be in abundance in Latin America)
+- Latin America – what is it that makes you so happy? (on Latin America and the importance of community)

-My journey involved a lot of happiness, but there was also deep personal struggle.
+My journey involved a lot of happiness, but I also encountered deep personal struggle.
 Here are a few posts about some of that struggle:

-- Resentment, hostility, and hatred arise… (only three months in to the journey I got bitten by a street dog, and it was, as you might imagine, quite a struggle.
-It was very difficult to continue.
-I wrote several blog posts about the experience got through it in the end – this post highlights an important insight about happiness from the experience)
+- Resentment, hostility, and hatred arise… (only three months in to the journey I got bitten by a street dog.
+It was a difficult time and I wrote several blog posts about the experience and got through it in the end – this post highlights an important insight I obtained from the experience)

 - Vegas and the desperate hunt for an improbable happiness!
-(Las Vegas stands out as being the most difficult places to be – exuberance and destitution – a recipe for unhappiness, my own mental health felt constantly under threat)
+(Las Vegas stands out as being the most difficult places to be – exuberance and destitution – a recipe for unhappiness.
+This post depicts some of my experience there)

-- The ultimate lesson in happiness: Self-acceptance (I was 150km away from the Bhutanese border and, because of a massive error of judgement on my part, I had the most serious bike mechanical issue of my journey making it unlikely I’d be able to cycle those last miles.
-This post explores this)
+- The ultimate lesson in happiness: Self-acceptance (100 miles away from the Bhutanese border and I had the most serious bike mechanical issue of my journey making it unlikely I’d be able to cycle those last miles.
+This post explores the issue of self-acceptance)